Treatment for Persistent Complex Bereavement Disorder (PCBD) in Wylie, TX

 There are many types of medications that Dr. Gardner may prescribe based on the patient’s symptoms of persistent complex bereavement disorder.
 Individuals who experience debilitating sadness may benefit from taking antidepressants to improve their condition.

-Contact Dr. Gardner for a Consultation
+Contact Dr. Gardner Today

 No two patients are alike, which is why Dr. Gardner takes an individualized approach to each patient she treats for persistent complex bereavement disorder.
 If you have been struggling with your bereavement process for over a year, are concerned about the intensity of your grieving process please call (214) 997-4459 today to request an appointment.